The best snacks for diabetics

 A handful of almonds

 Almonds are a quick and simple snack that can help with diabetes.
-Research has shown that regularly eating almonds can help lower blood sugar levels and circulating insulin in people with diabetes.
+Research has shown that regularly eating almonds can help lower blood sugar levels and circulate insulin in people with diabetes.

 Almonds are also rich in nutrients, protein, and healthy monounsaturated fats.
 They are quite high in calories however, so only eat a small handful as a portion and make sure you stick to unsweetened and unsalted nuts.